-Then, depending on how you inherited the property, fill in either the AS1 or the TR1.
+- Then, depending on how you inherited the property, fill in either the AS1 or the TR1.
 You fill in the AS1 (‘whole of registered title assent’ form) if the house belonged to a sole owner and it’s been left to you in a will.
-You complete the TR1 (‘transfer of whole of registered title’ form) if you jointly owned the home with the deceased.
+You complete the TR1 (‘transfer of the whole of the registered title’ form) if you jointly owned the home with the deceased.

 1. The effect on the mortgage

 You will need to speak to your mortgage lender before transferring ownership.
 If the new owners will be using the same lenders, then the mortgage may just carry over, though this varies depending on circumstance.
 There will likely be administration and valuation costs to cover.